St Leonard's Church

 Usually, those who receive communion have been baptised and confirmed.
 It doesn't have to be an Anglican baptism/confirmation; any branch of the Christian Church will do.
 Just ask if you are unsure.

 There will normally be a collection.
-Contrary to popular belief, the church is not rich.
 In Glapthorn, we have to raise everything we spend.
 We have the sole responsibility for the maintenance of a large mediaeval building.
-We also have to pay money to the diocese, most of which goes on clergy salaries and pensions.
-No one will pay attention to how much you're putting in, and you don't have to make a contribution at all.
-If you are a UK taxpayer, it increases the value of your gift to us if you use the yellow envelope which will be in front of you (we can reclaim the tax).
+We also have to pay money to the diocese, much of which goes on clergy salaries and pensions.
+No one will pay attention to how much you're putting in, and you don't have to make a contribution at all - it is not the price of admission!

 Ministers usually wear robes when taking services.
 A priest's robes are based roughly on the garments worn by Roman officials in the early days of the Church.
 Readers, who are not 'ordained', wear a blue stole and do not have 'dog collars'.